top of page

 THE BURNING QUESTION

-How can an agency focused on advocacy for California’s most vulnerable children and families convince state legislators to boost the impact of a federally-funded program by also committing state resources?
+How can an agency that serves California’s most vulnerable children and families convince state legislators to boost a federally funded program with state resources?

 BACKGROUND